kristopolous/EvDa/README.md

  * Note that this is a proper "bubbling" and not "capturing".
 For example, in `a.b`, `a.b` events are ran before `a`.
  * The parent objects get key-wrapped versions of the sub-objects.
 Although this sounds confusing, it's what you expect.
 For example, if you set `a.b = 3` and `a.c = 4`, then a's callback would get `{ b: 3, c: 4 }`.
 For `a.b.c = 1`  you'll get `{ b: { c: 1 } }`.
  * All logic applies to bubbling.
 You can object-set it, have setters, after events, tests, etc.

+**Global Scope**

+ * Every operation bubbles to an empty-string global scope, `''`.
+ * You can set handlers here as a catch-all, after-all, or test-all.
+ * You can get the entire object space by querying it.
+ * Since it's a standard key, it supports all the operations associated with that.

 ### Miscellaneous